ban94/test-git/readme.md

 ## Hot to contribute

-Some text added to test merging
+Some text added to emergency fix after stashing merging